tjltjl/grpo_server/README.md

 to allow running the model in the cloud and the reward generating pieces locally, separately.

+See examples/alphabetical.py for an example: a task is defined by using the grpo_server.grpo_client package and can ask for completions and later provide feedback on those completions.

+INCOMPLETE, STILL MISSING VITAL PIECES SUFH AS PEFT BUT CAN ALREADY RUN DEMOS USING SMALL MODELS

 Example:

 * Run poetry shell; poetry install